10 Mythological Similarities Between Ireland and India

 There are various disputes regarding the origin of the Celts.
 The topmost etymological references state that the Celts were descendants of Indo-European people who intermarried with Norse Vikings.
 They spread their language, culture, and beliefs across several European provinces, especially in Ireland.

-On the other hand, North Indians are said to be descendants of Indo-Aryans from Europe and South Indians are to be descendants of Indo-Dravidians from Africa.
-Indo refers to people from the Indus valley civilization who migrated from Iran and their origin is still a mystery.
+North Indians are believed to be Indo-Aryans, and South Indians are Indo-Dravidians.
+Indo refers to people from the Indus Valley civilization who migrated from Iran and their origin is still a mystery.
 Thus, leading to the similarities between Celtic and Vedic mythology.

 Old Irish Is Called as _____